akkadotnet/Alpakka/SignalR.AspNetCore/README.md

     }
 }
 ```
 For actual example take a look at [sample project](./src/SignalRSample).

+Some extra considerations you may need to take:

+- Because there's only one stream per hub type, choose an appropriate supervision strategy so, for example, that if
+any processing stage throws an exception, the stream stays up and continues processing other client's messages
+- SignalR has its own serialization mechanisms that this connector is agnostic to.
+While server-to-client messages
+will have all the necessary CLR type to carry out serializtion, client-to-server messages may not have all the
+information required for deserialization.

-### StreamHub.Connect - source
+### StreamConnector.Source

 `Source` is an Akka.Streams source for events comming from the client side.
-Source can contain both user-defined data and connection lifecycle events:
+Source can contain both user-defined data and
+connection lifecycle events which maps to those available in SignalR:

 - `Received(HubCallerContext request, object data)` for messages send by the client.
 - `Connected(HubCallerContext request)` when new client connects.
 - `Disconnected(HubCallerContext request, Exception ex)` when existing client disconnects.

+Note that current version of SignalR no longer supports automatic reconnect.
+Downstream stages must be able to
+handle multiple connections from the same browser instance in the event of a disconnect.

-### StreamHub.Connect - sink
+### StreamConnector.Sink

-`Sink` is an Akka.Streams sink for messages send back to the client.
-Sink can accept following messages:
+`Sink` is an Akka.Streams sink for messages to be sent back to the client.
+Sink can accept following messages, which maps
+to a subset of those offered by SignalR:

-- `Signals.Send(string connectionId, object data)` or `Signals.SendToGroup(string group, object data, IList<string> excluded)` to send to a specific connection, or entire group with excluded connection ids.
+- `Signals.Send(string connectionId, object data)` or `Signals.SendToGroup(string group, object data, IList<string> excluded)`
+to send to a specific connection, or entire group with excluded connection ids.
 - `Signals.Broadcast(object data, string[] excluded = null)` used to send data to all corresponding connections.

+Note the lack of a "send to caller" message since there's only 1 stream instance for potentially many different clients.
+The
+downstream stages of the Source is required to keep track of `request.ConnectionId` to construct a `Signals.Send` in order to
+reply to caller.

 ### Configuration